aimms/user-guide/aimms-ide/CPOPT/AIMMS_to_CPOPT_Mapping.rst

-.. _AIMMS_to_CPOPT_22_1_Mapping:
+.. _AIMMS_to_CPOPT_Mapping:
-.. _CP Optimizer_AIMMS_to_CPOPT_22_1_Mapping:
+.. _CP Optimizer_AIMMS_to_CPOPT_Mapping:

-AIMMS to CP Optimizer 22.1 Mapping
+AIMMS to CP Optimizer Mapping
 ==================================

 **Description**

-The table shows in the left column the AIMMS options for CP Optimizer 22.1 while the right column displays the associated CP Optimizer 22.1 parameters.
+The table shows in the left column the AIMMS options for CP Optimizer while the right column displays the associated CP Optimizer parameters.

 .. list-table::